-North Carolina has submitted all four PSD requirements to the EPA for approval.
-The DAQ recently submitted a SIP revision related to adoption of PSD requirements established in the 2008 NSR $PM{2.5}$ Rule and the 2010 $PM{2.5}$ Increments-SILs and SMC Rule to comply with 2006 $PM{2.5}$ infrastructure requirements for element C, (D)(i) and (J).
-The EPA plans to take action on this submittal.
-When approved, these requirements will also satisfy the same elements for the 2010 SO2 infrastructure SIP.
+North Carolina has submitted three of four PSD requirements to USEPA for approval.
+Additionally, the NCDAQ plans to submit a SIP revision related to adoption of PSD requirements established in the 2008 NSR PM{2.5} Rule and the 2010 PM{2.5} Increments-SILs and SMC Rule to comply with 2006 PM{2.5} infrastructure requirements for element C, (D)(i) and (J).
+These requirements will also satisfy the same elements for the 2010 NO2 infrastructure SIP.
+The SIP revision has been approved by the EMC and the Rules Review committee effective September 1, 2013, and is on track to be submitted by the NCDAQ to the USEPA on or before the prescribed deadline of October 16, 2013.

-Unless a state is the subject of a Section 126(b) or 126(c) petition with respect to SO_2 , the state has no continuing obligation under these sections.
+Unless a state is the subject of a Section 126(b) or 126(c) petition with respect to NO_2 , the state has no continuing obligation under these sections.
 North Carolina is not the subject of a Section 126(b) or 126(c) petition.
-Since there are no pending EPA actions pursuant to Section 115 of the CAA, there is no expectation that North Carolina would need to submit anything in regards to Section 115 at this time.
+Since there are no pending USEPA actions pursuant to Section 115 of the CAA, there is no expectation that North Carolina would need to submit anything in regards to Section 115 at this time.